gcgarner/IOTstack/docs/Containers/WireGuard.md

 There are two approaches:

 1. Let the menu generate a `docker-compose.yml` with the default WireGuard service definition template, and then edit `docker-compose.yml`.
-This method works in both "old" and "new" menu.
 2. Prepare a `compose-override.yml` file, then run the menu and have it perform the substitutions for you.
-This method only works in "new" menu.

 Of the two, the first is generally the simpler and means you don't have to re-run the menu whenever you want to change WireGuard's configuration.